Replit vs Base44: The complete comparison guide

 Replit

-Replit integrates Replit Agent and ghostwriter across the entire development process.
+Replit integrates Replit Agent 4 across the entire development process.

 This AI-driven automation compresses the full cycle from idea to deployment, turning natural language into production-ready code while allowing coders to iterate manually as needed.